cartrawler/cartrawler.github.io/docs/android/customisation/darkMode.md

 AppCompatDelegate.MODE_NIGHT_NO
 ```

-Then initialise the SDK with the preferred setting:
+Initialise the SDK with the preferred setting:

 ```java
 CartrawlerSDK.Builder()